fox-it/log4j-finder/README.md

 If the file matches one of the extensions mentioned above, it will check inside these archives (all in memory, nothing is unpacked) to search for the filenames that the script has *known* hashes for.
 It also looks inside nested archives, for example, a `JAR` file in a `WAR` file.

-The script does NOT process other archive file extensions such as `7z`, `RAR`, `TAR`, `BZ2`, etc. So, for example, if a `JAR` file is inside a `7z` file, the script will not find it.
-The rationale is that Java can only load `Java ARchive` formats so we only process those.
+The script does NOT scan other archive file extensions such as `7z`, `RAR`, `TAR`, `BZ2`, etc. So, for example, if a `JAR` file is inside a `7z` file, the script will not find it.
+The rationale is that Java can only load `Java ARchive` formats so we only scan those.

 Unknown MD5 hashes are shown as `UNKNOWN`; this could happen if a non `log4j2` Java package uses the same filename that this script searches for.
 It's most likely not `log4j2` if the identified file path does not contain references to `org/apache/logging/log4j`.
 However, manual verification is still recommended.